Sciencethebird/IMR_Pick_and_Place/README.md

-Panda Robot Arm Pick and Place Demo
+DenseFusion Pick and Place Demo
 ===

 ## About